mattzeunert/mattzeunert.github.io/_posts/2016-10-11-mapping-uk-employment.md

 date: 2016-10-11
 ---

-This article describes how some of the technical and design problems I ran into making [a map of employment sectors across the UK](http://www.mattzeunert.com/uk-employment).
+This article describes some of the technical and design problems I ran into while making [a map of employment sectors across the UK](http://www.mattzeunert.com/uk-employment).

 ![Computer programming employment by region](/img/blog/uk-employment/programmer-employment.png)